 Intuitively, it is more likely for a founder to still be in a leadership role for a newer company compared with one that is much older.
-For instance, the oldest company in the S&P 500 is Bank of New York Mellon (BK)—founded by Alexander Hamilton in 1784.
-Conversely, some of the largest publicly traded companies in the world who still have their founders in positions of significant influence are just a few decades old or less.
-If you were to screen for founder-run companiesLog In Required (login required, click on Themes to access the Founder Run screen), you will produce a list that skews toward newer companies.
+For instance, the oldest company in the S&P 500 is Bank of New York Mellon (

 It is quite common for new companies with innovative products and services to displace older, legacy businesses.
 However, there remain numerous companies that have been able to adapt with the times.
 An important consideration when analyzing any investment opportunity, regardless of whether it is a newer company or has existed for a long time, is to evaluate how established the firm is in the marketplace, and what its growth prospects are within their industry.

-Additionally, keep in mind that a founder-run filter—or any thematic filter—can create biases (e.g., sector or style) that can have portfolio risk implications.
-If you are thinking about adding new investment opportunities, it is always prudent to evaluate how it will impact your entire portfolio.
+If you are thinking about adding new investment opportunities, take into account how it will impact your entire portfolio.

-However, if you think founder-led companies that meet your investment objectives may be aligned with your long-term investing goals, you can explore stocks with a founder still at the helm.
-Or, if you'd prefer to have a professional portfolio manager select among such companies, you may want to consider the Fidelity Founders Fund (FIFNX) to see if it fits within your overall investing strategy.
+However, if you think founder-led companies that meet your investment objectives may be aligned with your long-term investing goals, you can explore stocks with a founder still at the helm or professionally managed funds that select among such companies.